Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

     - Consumer Loan
     - NotApplicable

-- Fixed the error in the "LoanAcctInfo/RevolvingLoanInd" field when using the "SingleAdvance" and "AdvanceLimit" values for the "LoanAcctInfo/RevolvingLoanCode" field.
+- We resolved an issue that used to occur for the revolving loan code value when enum values are provided for the SingleAdvance and AdvanceLimit fields<br>
+**Impacted Field:**
+  - LoanAcctInfo/RevolvingLoanCode

 - Fixed the error of the "OpenDt" field (LoanAcctInfo/PostAddr/OpenDt) which was marked as a required field and hence restricting to create a loan account.
 Now the field is marked as optional in request and does not restrict the user to create a loan account

-- Fixed the date format for the "LoanAcctInfo/HomeMortgageDisclosure/HAMPData/EffDt" field.
-Now, clients can view the date sent in the request
+- Effective date for the home mortgage now correctly displays in the response.
+Earlier, effective date value was showing different value in the response<br>
+**Impacted Field:**
+  - LoanAcctInfo/HomeMortgageDisclosure/HAMPData/EffDt

-- Fixed account creation issue when the value of the "BillingMethod" field is "DirectDebitDDAStmt" or "DirectDebitSDAStmt"<br>
+- We resolved an issue to successfully create an account when the billing method value is set to "DirectDebitDDAStmt" or "DirectDebitSDAStmt"<br>
 **Impacted fields:**
     - LoanAcctInfo/LoanBilling/BillingMethod
     - LoanAcctInfo/LoanBilling/FromAcctKeys/AcctId